Diversity, Equity, Inclusion, & Anti-Racism

 DIVERSITY VISION STATEMENT

-SOSC prides itself as a diverse, inclusive and anti-racist organization that practices equity, promotes unity and respects all voices to ensure everyone within our communities achieves their full potential.
+SOSC prides itself as a diverse, equitable, inclusive and anti-racist organization that practices equity, promotes unity and respects all voices to ensure everyone within our communities achieves their full potential.

 HOW WE GET THERE: PRINCIPLES FOR ACTION